pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 # Collecting Prometheus Metrics

-## Tutorial Highlights
+This section of the tutorial will specifically focus on:

 1. **Migrating** from Prometheus to OpenTelemetry
 2. **Scaling** metrics collection with the Target Allocator
 3. **Interoperability** between Prometheus and OpenTelemetry standards through conversion techniques
 4. **Considerations** and current limitations

-## Usecase

-Prometheus, a cornerstone of our monitoring landscape, has been widely embraced by the community.
-While the end goal is transitioning to OpenTelemetry, which includes implementing OpenTelemetry instrumentation, this journey involves framework updates and significant rewriting.

-The transition to OpenTelemetry can be gradual and incremental.
-This tutorial primarily focuses on the process of migrating metrics from Prometheus to OpenTelemetry.

-TODO: Insert diagram to depict the state with Prometheus ecosystem

-## Environment Setup
+## Prerequisites

 - **Demo Application**:
-  - Backend 2 application deployed on a local Kind cluster.
+  - Backend 1 and Backend 2 apps deployed on a local Kind cluster.
+  - Backend 1 application instrumented to generate OTLP format metrics.
-  - The application has been instrumented to generate Prometheus metrics.
+  - Backend 2 application instrumented to generate Prometheus format metrics.

 - **Prometheus Configuration**:
   - Prometheus is installed within the environment.
-  - Configured with remote write enabled to export metrics in the Prometheus format.
+  - Configured with remote write enabled to export metrics.

-- **Grafana Mimir**:
-  - Grafana Mimir is installed within the environment
-  - Mimir supports native OTLP over HTTP

 ## 1. Migrating from Prometheus to OpenTelemetry

+Prometheus has been widely embraced by the community.
+While the end goal is transitioning to OpenTelemetry, which includes implementing OpenTelemetry instrumentation, this journey involves framework updates and rewriting.
+The transition to OpenTelemetry can be gradual and incremental.

 **Step 1: Prometheus Target Discovery Configrations**